Clinical and Counseling Psychologists

 • Prepare written evaluations of individuals' psychological competence for court hearings.

-• Observe individuals at play, in group interactions, or in other contexts to detect indications of mental deficiency, abnormal behavior, or maladjustment.
+• Observe individuals at play, in group interactions, or in other contexts to detect indications of cognitive, intellectual, or developmental disabilities.

 • Provide psychological or administrative services and advice to private firms or community agencies regarding mental health programs or individual cases.